Maybe Happy Ending: Plot

 They return to Seoul but feel their dynamic has changed ("A Sentimental Person").
 Realizing that they've fallen in love with each other ("When You're in Love"), they admit their feelings and share a kiss ("Touch Sequence" (instrumental)).
 They realize their relationship has a time limit, but they continually put off ending it to do the things they think a human couple would do, even attempting to have a fight ("Then I Can Let You Go").
 Eventually, Claire's body starts to fail her more, with her battery life continuing to diminish.
 Claire has at most a year of functionality left, while the durable Oliver has much longer.
 Hoping to spare each other pain, they try to end their relationship but cannot stop thinking of each other ("Goodbye, My Room" (reprise)).
 One day, Junseo visits Oliver, requesting some good memories of his father.
 While loading the memories onto a drive, the two talk about the importance of sharing happy memories with loved ones even if they feel painful, which causes Oliver to realize he cannot simply forget Claire.
 Before leaving, Junseo gives Oliver his administrative password as a peace offering.
 As both of them have their passwords, Oliver and Claire are able to erase their memories of each other.
 They decide this would be the best path for both of them; they agree that it is not a tragic ending but a kind of happy ending as their experiences still occurred ("Maybe Happy Ending").
 They both get rid of objects that would remind them of their past, including the firefly they caught together, and seemingly erase their memories ("Memory Sequence" (instrumental)).

-Sometime later, Oliver powers on in his apartment and greets HwaBoon before initiating his daily routine ("Why Love" (reprise)).
+Sometime later, Oliver powers on in his apartment and greets HwaBoon as usual before initiating his daily routine ("Why Love" (reprise)).
 He is interrupted when Claire knocks on his door asking to borrow his charger.
 He hesitantly lets her in and gives her the charger before whispering to HwaBoon, "Don't tell her."
 While Claire charges she makes conversation, repeating some of the prior things she had initially said to Oliver.
 He responds with his prior bragging about the superiority of Helperbot-3s to Helperbot-5s.
 After a moment, however, he admits to some advantages of the newer model by listing things Claire helped him with before.
 Touched, Claire asks, "Do you think it'll be okay?"
 Oliver responds that he hopes so ("Finale").